-TIP: Cut all of the same size dados first then cut the other.
+TIP: Cut all of the same size dados first before cutting the others.

-Now its time to create the panels, the ones that make up the middle of the doors.
+Now it’s time to create the panels that make up the middle of the doors.

 These panels will also need dados, so let’s mark the boards for these.
-Because I am using a hand router to create my dados, I will not be cutting the boards yet because its difficult to start a straight dado at an edge.
-I have found I need about two inches in from an edge to get a straight groove.
+Since I am using a hand router to create my dados, I will not be cutting the boards yet because it’s difficult to start a straight dado at an edge.
+I have found that I need about two inches in from an edge to get a straight groove.

 This tutorial will also follow this method, but if you have a table saw or router table to create your dados, you can cut your pieces first.